Harvey Weinstein is arrested on rape charges

 Weinstein has been accused of rape, assault and other forms of sexual misconduct.
 Weinstein's representative has said he sought treatment after the accusations and any allegations of nonconsensual sex were "unequivocally denied."

-Dozens of women have come forward publicly to accuse Weinstein of misconduct after reports in The New York Times and The New Yorker in 2017 about his treatment of women, including actresses with whom he worked.
+Dozens of women have come forward publicly to accuse Weinstein of misconduct after reports in 2017 about his treatment of women, including actresses with whom he worked.

 Two of those women, Asia Argento and Ashley Judd, tweeted an article Thursday about Weinstein turning himself in.
 Paz de la Huerta, another Weinstein accuser, declined to comment on the news.